12 Must-Track Customer Retention Metrics for Growth (2023)

 How to improve gross revenue retention rate

-You can influence your customers’ decisions in ways that can prevent them from canceling or downgrading their subscriptions or contracts.
+You can influence your customers’ decisions to prevent them from canceling or downgrading their subscriptions or contracts.

 Consider the following tips to improve your GRR: